- Analyze the connections among civil rights, women’s rights and gay rights.

 - How do activists simultaneously participate in multiple political movements?

-In this lesson, students will examine the battle over how history has remembered one of America’s important mid-20th century playwrights.
-Some African-American scholars consider Lorraine Hansberry to be a literary genius because she masked radical black politics through the construction of seemingly unthreatening African-American characters.
+In this lesson, students will examine the battle over how history has remembered one of the United States' important mid-20th century playwrights.
+Some scholars consider Lorraine Hansberry to be a literary genius because she masked radical black politics through the construction of seemingly unthreatening African-American characters.
 Her 1959 play, A Raisin in the Sun blazed a trail for African Americans into mainstream theatre and entertainment.
 While Hansberry has long been recognized as a significant figure in black history, less is known about her advocacy for lesbian and gay rights.
-Hansberry’s sexual orientation remains a mystery to those interested in studying her life and subversive politics.
+Hansberry never publically shared her sexual orientation, but she is often described as a closeted lesbian by those who have studied her life and politics.
 Hansberry’s sexual politics and advocacy for LGBT rights is the subject of this lesson.

 Creating a Timeline

 Read the Lorraine Hansberry Biography.
 Then, complete the Life of Lorraine Hansberry handout.
 Use the biography to fill in the timeline about Hansberry’s life and achievements (Note: List of events included for instructor.)

 After reading the Lorraine Hansberry Biography and completing the timeline, use the document and context that is provided to define the following: A Raisin in the Sun, Hansberry v.
 Lee, Daughters of Bilitisand The Ladder.

 Close and Critical Reading